-Abstract Spatial-energy distributions of the stationary fluxes of protons, helium and ions of carbon-nitrogen-oxygen (CNO) group, with energy from $E \sim 100$ keV to 200 MeV, in the Earth's radiation belts (ERB), at $L \sim 1-8$, are considered here using data from satellites in the period 1961-2017.
-It is find It has been found that the results of these measurements line up in the space $\{E, L\}$ following by some regular patterns.
+Abstract.
+Spatial-energy distributions of the stationary fluxes of protons, helium, and ions of the carbon-nitrogenoxygen (CNO) group, with energy from $E \sim 100 \,\mathrm{keV}$ to 200 MeV, in the Earth's radiation belts (ERBs), at $L \sim 1-$ 8, are considered here using data from satellites during the period from 1961 to 2017.
+It has been found that the results of these measurements line up in the $\{E, L\}$ space, following some regular patterns.
 The ion ERB shows a single intensity peak that moves toward Earth with increasing energy and decreasing ion mass.
-Solar-cyclic (11-year) variations in the distributions of protons, helium and CNO group ions fluxes in the ERB are studied.
-It has been observed that in the inner regions of the ERB, fluxes decrease with increasing solar activity and that the solar-cyclic variations of fluxes of $Z \ge 2$ ions are much greater than for protons; moreover, it seems that they increase with increasing atomic number Z. Finally, the possible physical mechanisms leading to formation of this spatial-energy structure and to the solar-cyclic variations of the ERB ion fluxes are discussed.
-It is suggested that heavier ion intensities peak further from the Earth and vary more over the solar cycle because they have more strong ionization losses.
-These results indicate also that with variations in the level of solar activity the coefficient D{LL} of the radial diffusion of the ERB ions change much less than the ionization loss rates of ions with $Z \ge 2$.
+Solar-cyclic (11-year) variations in the distributions of protons, helium, and the CNO group ion fluxes in the ERB are studied.
+In the inner regions of the ERB, it has been observed that fluxes decrease with increasing solar activity and that the solar-cyclic variations of fluxes of Z > 2 ions are much greater than those for protons; moreover, it seems that they increase with increasing atomic number Z. It is suggested that heavier ion intensities peak further from the Earth and vary more over the solar cycle, as they have more strong ionization losses.
+These results also indicate that the coefficient $D{LL}$ of the radial diffusion of the ERB ions changes much less than the ionization loss rates of ions with $Z \ge 2$ due to variations in the level of solar activity.